MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/network-topology-connectivity.md

 ## Define and throughput latency bandwidth network requirements

-Both HPC in the Cloud Only and HPC Cloud Hybrid deployment model have their own networking and connectivity latency and throughput needs.
+HPC in the Cloud Only and HPC Cloud Hybrid deployment models each have their own networking and connectivity latency and throughput needs.
 These needs depend on how you submit and run the manufacturing workflow and workload jobs on-premises versus the cloud.
 Users can submit HPC jobs in many deployment modes from on-premises or the cloud.

 - Single jobs
   - On-premises to Azure connectivity considerations if you use remote visualization desktop